MgThiha-Coding/MgThiha-Coding/README.md

 # Hi there👋, I'm Min Thiha Aung

-I'm a passionate Flutter developer on a journey to become a Flutter Ninja.
+I'm a passionate developer on a journey to become a Flutter Ninja.

 ![Flutter](https://img.shields.io/badge/-Flutter-333333?style=flat&logo=flutter)